Friday, April 6, 2007:

-This time, Jose joined Cheryl and me for a final day in Napa Valley at two PS I Love You member wineries: Robert Biale and Judd’s Hill.
+This time, Jose joined Honey Airborne and me for a final day in Napa Valley at two PS I Love You member wineries: Robert Biale and Judd’s Hill.
 We also had another person joining us at Biale: Jack Heeger of the Napa Valley Register.
 It’s very comforting to a publicist to have a wonderful working relationship with a professional journalist.
 For me, Jack’s the kind of man that listens to the stories I tell him.
 Many of them have touched his heart, and he’s been off and running.
-This story about Cheryl just delighted Jack.
+This story about Honey just delighted Jack.
 He instantly saw the human interest aspects, and was captivated by what the PSILY folks were willing to do on her behalf.

 Biale’s spring vineyard

 The same held true for Dave Pramuk, one of the four partners at Robert Baile Vineyards.
 Dave’s been a strong supporter of PS I Love You since its very beginning.
 This year, Dave is PS I Love You’s president (very active in all that we’re doing).
 So, it should (and does) make sense that when he heard what I wanted to do for a returning soldier on a Petite Sirah pilgrimage, he opened his doors wide… As I expected.

 We sat outside at Robert Biale, on their back porch.
 A slight chill was in the air, as early Napa can be when fog blankets the valley from the night before.
 Dave’s totally attuned to this phenomenon, so the winery has heat lamps on their back porch.
 We were very comfortable, as we tasted the Biale’s wines.